mLetrone/power-events/docs/installation.md

 ## Install with poetry

 !!! information
-    Poetry is a great tools to manage your dependencies and packaging.
+    Poetry is a great tool to manage your dependencies and packaging.
-    I highly recommend to check it if you don't know [Learn more :octicons-link-external-16:](https://python-poetry.org/docs/){:target="_blank"}
+    I highly recommend checking it if you don't know [Learn more :octicons-link-external-16:](https://python-poetry.org/docs/){:target="_blank"}

 <!-- termynal -->